yc930401/timeseries_prediction_LSTM/README.md

 ## Analysis

 The result is unexpected.
 The expectation of increased performance with the increase of time steps was not observed.
 Dr. Jason Brownlee has a post analysing the influence of different time steps.
 The conclusion is that LSTM with time setp=1 peforms best, to train larger time steps, we may need to build larger network and train more epochs.
-See the reference for more information.
+See the reference for more information. </br>
+From my point of view, larger window result in larger time lag.

 ## References
 https://machinelearningmastery.com/use-timesteps-lstm-networks-time-series-forecasting/ </br>